Economics (Course 14)

 Can be repeated for credit.

-Under supervision of a faculty member approved by Graduate Registration Officer, student writes a substantial, probably publishable research paper.
+Under guidance from a faculty member approved by Graduate Registration Officer, student writes a substantial, probably publishable research paper.
 Must be completed by the end of a student's second year to satisfy the departmental minor requirement.

 Staff